napari/napari/docs/source/explanations/rendering.md

 A chunk is simply a portion of what we need to load and render.
-A chunk will often be a region of space like a tile or a sub-volume, but it could be some other part of the whole, such as a layer or some geometry.
+A chunk will often be a region of space like a tile or a sub-volume, but it could be some other part of the whole, such as a layer or some portion of the geometry.

 If only a subset of the desired chunks are in memory, then Napari can only render that portion of the data.
 However, rendering a portion of the data quickly is often much better for the user than waiting until the data is fully loaded.
-Users can often interpret and navigate their data even while seeing only a portion of it.
+Users can often interpret and navigate their data even if they can only see part of it.
 Thus asynchronous rendering with partial draws can vastly speed up the user's ability to analyze and interact with their data.

 ### Chunked File Formats